Paddy Considine's band Riding The Low return: “It’s always been music above everything else for me”

 Having starred in films like Meadows’ A Room For Romeo Brass, 24 Hour Party People and Hot Fuzz as well as Hollywood outings alongside Russell Crowe in Cinderella Man and Matt Damon in The Borne Ultimatum, Considine has admitted that being taken seriously as a musician can be tricky.
 “You know what it’s like,” he said, “someone who is known for acting is suddenly making music and it’s always perceived as a little bit naff or a vanity project: another actor just getting on stage and flexing his guitar muscles.”

-However Considine has argued that his desire to make music is not about vanity, and in fact goes all the way back to his school days – when he formed a band at sixth form with coursemate Shane Meadows before more bands followed at university in Brighton.
+However Considine has argued that his desire to make music is not about vanity, and in fact goes all the way back to his school days – when formed his first band with Riding The Low bassist player Richard Eaton.
 “When I do an acting role, as much as I want to own it, I find that you’re really, really compromised,” he admitted.
 “But when I make music, I just feel total freedom.
 It’s the truest form of expression I have that is without compromise.
 It’s always been music above everything else for me.”

 Considine’s love of acting and music first collided in 2006 when he starred in Arctic Monkeys’ video for ‘Leave Before The Lights Come On’.
 A lesser-known fact is that Considine, who has written and directed two feature films – Tyrannosaur and Journeyman – also co-wrote the video’s script.
 “Years ago, I sent Arctic Monkeys’ manager a copy of our first EP,” he said.
 “I wonder if they still have the same manager now?
 Anyway, I never heard anything back!”